NoLongerBreathedIn/gbcpu/README.md

 Note that `F` appears twice.
 This is used to simplify logic.

 ## `Fs`, `Fr`, `Fm`
-Every cycle, each flag in F
+Every cycle, each flag in `F`
-is set to the ALU's output if the corresponding bit of `Fm` is set, then cleared if the corresponding bit of `Fr` is not set, then set if the corresponding bit of `Fs` is set.
+is set to the ALU's output if the corresponding bit of `Fm` is on, then cleared if the corresponding bit of `Fr` is off, then set if the corresponding bit of `Fs` is on.
-Then `F` is ored with `MR` if the bit of `Fm` corresponding to the subtract flag is set.
+Then the bits in `F` that are on in `MR` are set if the bit of `Fm` corresponding to the subtract flag is on.

+These operations are performed simultaneously, but in this logical order.

 ## `HL`, `SP`